-Transporting your kayak to the water has always been an adventure for many, myself included.
+Transporting your kayak to the water has always been an adventure for many.
 You’ll often see various methods being used as you drive along the highway, some of which may damage the kayak.
 There are better ways to haul your kayak!

-The kayak’s length will determine the best way for you to haul it to the water.
+The length of the kayak will determine the best way to haul it to the water.
 And your kayak may be an expensive investment you want to protect!
 So please, don’t throw it around!

-Transport your kayak in the bed of the truck using cam lock tie-downs and foam blocks.
-Kayaks 10′ to 12′ long can be transported with the tailgate down for added support.
-Kayaks 12′ and longer can be easily transported with a bed extender.
+You can transport your kayak in the truck bed using cam lock tie-downs and foam blocks.
+Kayaks 10′ to 12′ long can be transported with the tailgate down for added support, and kayaks 12′ and longer can be easily transported with a bed extender.
 Always place a red flag on the end of the kayak for safety.

 Not only does the kayak’s length play a large part in how you transport your kayak, but the type and size of pickup truck you drive also does as well!
 Allow me to share my preferred method of transporting my own Wilderness Systems ATAK 120!